Reading Time: 4 minutes

 The Shift Leaders Need to Make

-That is what a Trust Operating System™ is designed to address.
-It removes the friction that slows decision-making, strengthens the conditions that support action, and turns trust into a driver of execution.
+Addressing that system is precisely what the Trust Operating System™ (Trust OS™) is designed to do.
+It removes the friction that slows decision-making in organizations, strengthens the conditions that support action, and turns trust into a driver of execution rather than a barrier to it.

 The Bottom Line

 The organizations that win are not the busiest.
-They are the ones that decide faster and act sooner.
+They are the ones who decide faster and act sooner.

-Start measuring how quickly your organization decides and what happens afterwards.
+Stop measuring effort.
+Start measuring how quickly your organization decides — and what happens afterwards.

 Author: Nkem Mpamah